GCD Calculator

 Upside-down division GCD algorithm

-This method is an alternative way to calculate the GCD based solely on divisions.
+This method is an alternative way to calculate the GCD based solely on division.
 It works wonders in most cases!
 The procedure is simple:

-4. The algorithm ends when you can't find a number different than 11 that divides all the numbers.
+- The algorithm ends when only 1 divides all the numbers.

 Binary algorithm for the GCD